Republicans Pull the Plug on Trumpcare

 President Trump told the Washington Post’s Robert Costa that he won’t try to repeal Obamacare again “anytime soon.”
 Instead, Trump plans to wait until Obamacare “explodes,” and Democrats become desperate to vote for a replacement.

+Minutes later, Trump told reporters in the Oval Office that he did not blame Speaker Ryan or the recalcitrant House Freedom Caucus for the bill’s failure — but he did say that “we learned a lot about loyalty” today.
+The president then reiterated his belief that Obamacare would “explode” in 2017, because Barack Obama designed his health-care law to collapse right after he completed his second term.

+“I said the other day … [20]17: He knew he wasn’t going to be here,” Trump explained.

-Paul Ryan struck some of the same notes in his Friday afternoon press conference, although the speaker did not suggest that preserving president Obama’s signature achievement was “the best thing could have happened.”
+Paul Ryan struck some of the same notes in his Friday-afternoon press conference, although the speaker did not suggest that preserving president Obama’s signature achievement was “the best thing that could have happened.”

 “We’re going to be living with Obamacare for the foreseeable future.”